 Our approach is founded on a commitment to student partnership.
 That means you are encouraged to take responsibility for your own learning, to actively participate in the opportunities open to you.
-Your course team will support you to plan your time carefully to make the most of Globally Connected Learning.
+Your course team will support you to plan your time carefully to [make the most of Globally Connected Learning](#).

-We recognise that your studies will have been significantly disrupted in recent years as a result of the Covid pandemic.
+Making the most of your time at university is not just about study.
+Your health and wellbeing is vitally important.
 You can discuss any issues around your learning or your wellbeing with your personal tutor (see below) and with the University's support services (see below).